kindista/kindista/src/linked-gratitudes.md

 [ ] test replying w/o offering/requesting
 [ ] test offering/requesting w/o a message
-[ ] test to make sure requesting/offering w/ a comment sends only one email
+[ ] test to make sure requesting/offering w/ a comment sends only one email [ ] change transaction email text before link
+[ ] communication group settings only for group admins [ ] only one link in a message
+[ ] same for gratitudes
+[ ] change the inbox message for transactions where last action is a message [ ] remove the other party's name from transaction option buttons and make them actual buttons [ ] confirm page for receipt or having given it
+[ ] on confirm receipt, send an email "congrats on receiving a gift, post gratitude" [ ] remove the option to message when it's time to post gratitude [ ] when you post an offer/request, flash "congrats, your offer/req has been posted" [ ] top line of transaction should be a status of what's happening below [ ] change news to "current activity"

 ## TEST before server migration